SOME SUNSHINE TODAY, WITH A BRISK WEST WIND

 Your First Alert Weather Forecast:

-Last night’s snow is giving way to some sunshine today.
-With the energy of that strengthening March sun, road conditions will gradually improve.
-Later this afternoon, we’ll have sunny to partly sunny skies, with most high temperatures in the 40s.
+With the energy of that strengthening March sun, road conditions have been improving.
+This afternoon, we’ll have sunny to partly sunny skies, with most high temperatures in the 40s.
 Some folks in the Northwoods will get stuck in the 30s.
 Either way, temperatures will be warmer compared to what we felt yesterday.
 However, count on a brisk west wind, which will give us a slight wind chill factor.

 Clouds will thicken up across the area tonight.
 A disturbance moving through the region will bring us a narrow band of accumulating snow tomorrow.
 It looks like Monday’s snow will be mainly from Green Bay and to the NORTH.
 Within this slender stripe of accumulating snow, 1-4″ may fall, causing slippery travel once again.
 Many areas SOUTH of Green Bay, will see little to no snowfall tomorrow....
 So Monday’s snow will truly be the story of the “haves” and the “have nots”.